On vehicle routing problems with stochastic demands -- Scenario-optimal recourse policies: Projecting out the scenario variables and a branch-and-cut algorithm

-After constructing a strong root-node relaxation in Step~1, we proceed similarly to the branch-and-cut algorithm of \citet{part1}, which separates ILS partial route and set cuts.
-However, whenever a violated ILS partial route cut is identified, we leverage the results from Section~\ref{subsection:comparing_cuts} to separate the corresponding dominating projected SRI instead.
+\textbf{\textit{\mytitle{Step 2: Branch-and-cut algorithm based on the separation of projected SRIs.}}} After constructing a strong root-node relaxation in~\hyperref[step1]{Step 1}, we proceed similarly to the ILS-based algorithm of~\cite{part1}, which separates partial route and set cuts.
+However, whenever a violated partial route cut is found, instead of adding the cut, we use the results from Section~\ref{subsection:comparing_cuts} to separate a dominating projected SRI.